eternal-flame-AD/pow-buster/README.md

 ## Why?

+This project was previously known as `simd-mcaptcha` and focused on mCaptcha.
+However since I discovered a systematic under-engineering of similar products, this is now renamed to `pow-buster` and handles multiple PoW systems.

 I personally don't like some projects (a subset of the schemes I supported, not all of them) put themselves at the ethical high ground of "protecting the website" when they:
 - Don't really protect the website better than heuristics (and this program serves as a proof of concept that it can be gamed using pure CPU).
 - Requires users to disable their anti fingerprinting protection like JShelter, and don't give users an opportunity to re-enable them before automatically redirecting them to the a website they have never been to before, which can very well hide fingerprinting scripts.
 This program emits solutions to these challenges fast without requiring JavaScript.